moritzshore/rswap/README.md

 ## Acknowledgements

-This package was developed for the [OPTAIN](https://optain.eu) project.
+This package was developed for the [OPTAIN](https://optain.eu) project and has received funding from the European Union's Horizon 2020 research and innovation program under grant agreement No. 862756.

 ## References